anvilproject/anvil-portal/content/learn/data-analysts/using-anvil-for-teaching-r-bioconductor.md

 - NIH STRIDES initiative: <https://datascience.nih.gov/strides>
 - Onix re-selling of Google Cloud: <https://www.onixnet.com/onspend-cloud-billing>

-#### GitHub templates
+#### GitHub Templates

 - <https://bios2.waldronlab.io>: course pkgdown website
 - GitHub Actions within <https://github.com/waldronbios2/cunybios2> (pkgdown, push to Dockerhub) and <https://github.com/waldronbios2/templatesession> (trigger main site action)

 #### General AnVIL/Terra

 - [https://anvilproject.org](/) for an introduction to AnVIL.
-AnVIL provides secure access to open and controlled data resources, and the computational environment required to effectively analyse the data.
-AnVIL can be used for large scale workflows processing very large data sets, and for interactive analysis of derived or more modest datasets.
+AnVIL provides secure access to open and controlled data resources, and the computational environment required to effectively analyze the data.
+AnVIL can be used for large-scale workflows processing very large data sets, and for interactive analysis of derived or more modest datasets.
 - <https://anvil.terra.bio> to use the AnVIL platform.

 ## Workshop Activities

 1. Go through the course movements as a student (from popup [workspace](https://anvil.terra.bio/#workspaces/lwaldron-research/Teaching%20on%20AnVIL%20popup%20workshop))
-1. Review details of course setup as an instructor
+1. Review details of course set up as an instructor
 1. Discuss options for billing
 1. Discuss alternatives to AnVIL/Terra